srakesh28/azure-iaasv2-arm/azure-vms-from-vhds/README.md

 https://storageaccountname.blob.core.windows.net/system/Microsoft.Compute/Images/vhds/linux-image-name.vhd

-* Note its Critical : Image has to be in /system/Microsoft.Compute/Images/vhds/ this path and it same storage account where you create copies of new vms.
+* Note its Critical : Image has to be in /system/Microsoft.Compute/Images/vhds/ in this path and in same storage account where you will create copies of new vms.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsrakesh28%2Fdemo-working%2Fsingle-vnet-vms-arm-templates%2Fazure-vms-from-vhds%2Fazuredeploy-fromvhds-vms-pip.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>